pivotal/docs-credhub-service-broker/README.md

-## CredHub Service Broker ##
+# CredHub Service Broker

 This repo contains the documentation for the CredHub Service Broker service tile.

 This product was formerly known as CredHub Service Broker for PCF.

+## Branches

 The `main` branch is the only published branch.
 This branch is protected.

-This documentation publishes to the staging site at https://docs-staging.vmware.com/en/CredHub-Service-Broker/index.html and to the production site at https://docs.vmware.com/en/CredHub-Service-Broker/index.html.
+This documentation publishes to the staging site at https://docs-staging.vmware.com/en/CredHub-Service-Broker/services/credhub/GUID-index.html and to the production site at https://docs.vmware.com/en/CredHub-Service-Broker/services/credhub/GUID-index.html.
+The production landing page is at https://docs.vmware.com/en/CredHub-Service-Broker/index.html.

-## Which Book?
+## Which book?

 https://github.com/pivotal-cf/docs-book-pcfservices

-## Contributing to Documentation
+## Contributing to documentation

 If there is some documentation to add for an unreleased patch version, then create a branch off of the **live** branch you intend to modify and create a pull request against that branch.